chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 The Pearson residuals for the commercial fishery length data area shown in Figure \ref{fig:com-pearson}.
 The observations of larger fish, greater than 45 cm, are minimally greater than the model expectations prior to 2009.
 Starting in 2009 the commercial length data shifts to smaller fish with observations greater than model expectations for fish between 25 - 30 cm.
 The mean length observed in the commercial lengths were generally stable between 1990 - 2003, slightly increasing between 2004 - 2007, and then decreasing to smaller sizes to a low in mean lengths occurring in 2011 (Figure \ref{fig:com-mean-len-fit}).
 The observed decline in mean lengths was not fit well by the model using only recruitment deviations, leading to the decision to also allow for a shift in commercial selectivity.

 The Pearson residuals for the recreational length data are variable by year (Figure \ref{fig:rec-pearson}).
 Pearson residuals were positive, observations greater than expected, for small fish prior to 1997 and are generally variable showing no clear misfit in the model in recent years.
-In model development, an additional selectivity block for years prior to 1997 were explored to address the pattern in the pearson residual.
+In model development, an additional selectivity block for years prior to 1997 were explored to address the pattern in the Pearson residual.
 These model explorations did estimate a left-ward shift in selectivity for the recreational fleet by approximately 2-3 cm, but had little impact on the overall model results.
 In the aims of parsimony and simplicity a single selectivity pattern was assumed in the base model.
 The mean length by year for the recreational fleet was highly variable across years (Figure \ref{fig:rec-mean-len-fit}).
 The recreational lengths show a decrease in the mean length observed around 2011, similar to the commercial data.

 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The model fits the aggregated lengths for the recreational fleet length data generally well.
 The aggregated lengths for the commercial fleet reflected a wide selection across sizes with the model under-predicting the selection for both small and large fish.
 Multiple sensitivities were conducted to explore alternative parameterization of commercial selectivity.